 Whistler was the next destination for Kirk who began working with the infamous Andre St. Jacques at the Bearfoot Bistro.
 Kirk was the Wine Director at the Bistro for over 6 years (a record he believes will never be broken).

 A move to Calgary found him dedicated to exploring and nurturing the burgeoning food and wine scene- locally and globally- with Jackie.
 Kirk spent 2 years as the Events Coordinator at Bonterra before leaving to open Petite with Jackie, which from its inception was a popular addition to the Calgary dining scene, placing second behind Rush in Avenue Magazine’s Best New Restaurant of 2010.
 Kirk was responsible for all facets of restaurant development from design to construction and upon opening, execution of service and day-to-day operation.
-Most recently, he was directing the wine program at Kensington Riverside Inn, where he met Michael Lazarowich, one of his current business partners.
+Most recently, he was directing the wine program at Kensington Riverside Inn before taking the plunge into ownership.
 Kirk brings his East Coast charm to the team and ensures every guest has an exceptional experience.

 Proprietor / Sommelier